sstzal/STAR-FC/README.md

 # STAR-FC #
-This code is the implementation for the CVPR 2021 paper "Structure-Aware Face Clustering on a Large-Scale Graph with 10^7 Nodes".
+This code is the implementation for the CVPR 2021 paper "Structure-Aware Face Clustering on a Large-Scale Graph with 10^7 Nodes":tada::tada:.

 ## Requirements ##
 :information_desk_person: